zertovitch/zip-ada/readme.md

 (if `gnatmake` doesn't work, try `gprbuild`)

-Bonus: the file zipada.gpr is a text file, with some comments.
+Bonus: the file `zipada.gpr` is a text file, with some comments.

+### License

+Zip-Ada is free, open-source and released under the MIT license.